 Now some might argue that regarding concepts as symbols conveying meanings does not in fact solve Rand's problem of Objectivist concepts; that it only moves it off a step further.
 Even as a symbol, the concept man does in fact refer to many different men.
 How does it do this?

 Here's how Rand "solves" what she misnamed the "problem of universals."
 She wanted to discover "how" concepts refer to in reality.
 To attain this end, she sought to describe in what ways the correspondence between concepts could be both literal and precise.
-From Rand's point of view, the concept could only include characteristics that all the referents shared in common and which could be used to distinguish the referent of the concept from other referents.
-The concept man, for example, could not include the characteristic of irritability, because not all men are irritiable.
-It could not include the concept ear, since nearly all animals have ears.
-But it could include "rationality," because only men are "rational."
-One problem confronted Rand immediately.
+From Rand's point of view, the concept could only be formed on the basis of all those characteristics shared by every referent subsumed by the concept.
+The concept man, for example, could not include, or refer to, the characteristic of irritability, because not all men are irritable.
+The concept also had to focus on "essential" characteristics, that is to say, characteristics which allowed a one class of objects to be differentiated from another similar class.
+All men have livers; but that characteristic is not essential, because other animals also have livers.
+The concept man must be formed on the basis of characteristics that are shared by all men.
+"Rationality," for example, is considered an essential characteristic of man, because, according to Rand, only men are "rational."
+One problem confronted the Objectivist view right from the start.
 Even if we were to grant (per implausible) that all men are rational (or "potentially" rational), it is plain from common observation that men are not all equally rational.
 Some are more and some are less rational, as Rand often reminded her readers.
 So in what way do men actually share the characteristic of rationality?
+How can the concept man be formed on the basis of a characteristics which exists in degrees (and sometimes only as a potentiality)?
 To explain this, Rand introduced her idea of measurement omission: "A concept," she declared, "is a mental integration of two or more units possessing the same distinguishing characteristic(s), with their particular measurements omitted."